trevorsandy/lpub3d/tools/docs/README.txt

 -Show progress bar during display page processing.
 -Text entries can now accomodate quotes using escape character '\' - e.g. This \"Fat\" MOC will display: This "Fat" MOC.
 Edits must always include the '\' escape character.
--Fix: When changing the font on added text, the dialog starts with MS Shell Dlg 2 size 12.
+-Fix: When changing the font on added text, the dialogue starts with MS Shell Dlg 2 size 12.
- The dialog now starts with display of the actual font perameters being changed.
+ The dialogue now starts with display of the actual font perameters being changed.
 -Fix: Change to PLI Times Used attribue on multi-step page now affects only the selected step. when use local option selected.
 -Fix: Change to PLI Text Annotation attribue on multi-step page now affects only the selected step.